 A. Experience.
-One unit is given for each accumulating year (or full-time equivalent) of pastoral experience, up to a maximum of 30 years.
-One unit should be credited for each of the first 20 years of pastoral experience and one-half unit per year for years 21-30 for a maximum of 25 units.
+One unit is given for each accumulating year (or full-time equivalent) of pastoral experience for years 1-30.
+A half-unit will be added for each additional year of service beyond 30.

-In some situations, particularly where ministry is a second career or where other church related years of experience have helped to prepare the person for pastoral ministry, it might be appropriate to award some units for experience other than ministry.
-When that is done, the maximum should be no more than one unit for each two years (or full-time equivalent) of relevant experience.
+In some situations, particularly when ministry is a second career or other church-related years of experience have helped prepare the person for pastoral ministry, it might be appropriate for the congregation to award some units for experience other than direct pastoral ministry.
+In such cases, the norm is to award one unit for every two years of related, full-time experience.
+For new pastors, giving one year of experience for each year of full-time pastoral education would also be appropriate.